thavinb/AmpRecon/README.md

 Required for **in-country**

 ```
-run_id : id to be used for the batch of data to be processed
+run_id : id to be used for the batch of data to be processed.
+Also added as a prefix to the output GRC files
 bcl_dir: path to a miseq directory
 manifest_path: path to the manifest tab separated values file.
 ```